What Do GNNs Actually Learn? Towards Understanding their Representations: Introduction

-In this paper, we fill this gap by studying the node representations learned by MPNNs, when all nodes are initialized with the same features.
-We focus on standard models and show that GAT~\cite{velivckovic2018graph} and DGCNN~\cite{zhang2018end} embed all nodes into the same vector, thus they capture no structural properties of the neighborhoods of nodes.
+In this paper, we fill this gap by studying the node representations learned by MPNNs.
+We first investigate what structural properties of graphs are captured in the learned representations of standard models.
+To study those representations, we capitalize on Lipschitz continuity, a standard tool for analyzing representations of neural network models and for assessing their robustness to perturbations~\cite{gouk2021regularisation,huang2021training}.
+We show that when all nodes are annotated with the same features, both GAT~\cite{velivckovic2018graph} and DGCNN~\cite{zhang2018end} embed all nodes into the same vector.
 Furthermore, we show that the representations that emerge at the $k$-th layer of GCN~\cite{kipf2017semi} and GIN~\cite{xu2019how} are related to some notion of walks of length $k$ over the input graph.
-We bound the Lipschitz constant of those models with respect to the sum of (normalized) walks.
-This suggests that MPNNs suffer from the following limitation: structurally dissimilar nodes can have similar representations at some layer $k$ where $k>1$.
-We verify our theoretical analysis in experiments conducted on real-world datasets.
-Our main contributions are summarized as follows: \begin{itemize} \item We show that some MPNNs capture no structural properties of graphs, while other MPNNs learn node representations that are related to some notion of walks over the input graph. \item We empirically verify our theoretical findings with experiments on real-world datasets. \item We empirically show that structurally dissimilar nodes can have similar representations at the $k$-th layer of a GNN if the have a similar sum of (normalized) walks of length $k$ emanating from them. \end{itemize}
+This suggests that MPNNs suffer from the following limitation: structurally dissimilar nodes can have similar (or even identical) representations at some layer $k$ where $k > 1$.
+We also study the impact of node features on the learned representations.
+We show that if the initial features of all nodes point in the same direction, the node representations at the $k$-th layer of GCN and GIN are all related to the initial features of the nodes that can be reached in exactly $k$ steps from the node.
+We finally study the problem of oversquashing~\cite{alon2021bottleneck} from the lens of our theoretical findings.
+We verify our theoretical analysis in experiments conducted on synthetic and real-world datasets.
+Our code is available at \url{https://github.com/giannisnik/gnn-representations}.